Archean, proterozoic and paleozoic — the rise of life

 - the volcanic pool hypothesis.

-The first hypothesis considers life to have been brought about using energy from electricity (lightning) in a mixture of gases including water and methane.
+The “primordial soup” hypothesis considers life to have been brought about using energy from electricity (lightning) in a mixture of gases including water and methane.
 Such production of organic molecules has been demonstrated in the laboratory, but fails to convince many scientists because it depends greatly on the composition of the atmosphere at the time.
 In particular, it is now thought that CO2 was far more prevalent than methane.
 More recent experiments with different mixtures have produced similar organic compounds.
 The discovery of amino acids on meteorites adds weight to the hypothesis that varying atmospheric conditions could lead to production of organic molecules.[ref]Prothero (2007), 147-52.[/ref]

-The second hypothesis exists in two varieties.
+The hydrothermal vent hypothesis exists in two varieties.
 The first supposes that life came into being in “black smokers”, hydrothermal vents formed along undersea ridges such as the Mid-Atlantic Ridge.
 Sea water leaks down through fissures in the rock and is super-heated by magma.
 The super-heated water may attain a temperature of 400°C, but the immense pressure keeps it from boiling.
 When the mineral-laden water rises and hits the relatively colder sea water, dissolved minerals are liberated, emitting sulfur-bearing black molecules which look like, but are not, smoke and which pile up to produce “chimneys”.
 White smokers, which carry barium, calcium and silicon, also exist.
 It was thought that the reaction of hydrogen sulfide from the vent with water would provide the energy necessary for the formation of life.
 Although life does abound in these vents, it is not at all like ours.
 One finds, for instance, extremophile organisms which live in darkness and obtain their nourishment from hydrogen sulfide.

 The second hydrothermal-vent model proposes that life originated in alkaline hydrothermal vents.
 In places on the ocean floor, peridotite rock, which is normally found deep in the Earth’s mantle, has been pushed up to the surface by faulting.
 The rock contains olivine, which reacts with sea water to form the minerals serpentine and magnetite; the process is called serpentinization, The reactions are exothermic and increase the volume of the reactants.
 The heat is generated by chemistry and does not come from hot magma, as is the case with “black smokers”.
 The result is an alkaline solution (pH = 9-11) rich in calcium and H2.
 The rocks produced have lower density and so expand and push up.
 They crack and more sea water moves in to react with remaining olivine.
 On contact with colder sea water, the calcium precipitates out, forming white structures like chimneys.[ref]These results are for the Lost City Hydrothermal vents.
 Results differ some for other vents.[/ref] Eventually, small cracks and “cells” form within the rock.
 Rising fluids are very alkaline (basic) and thereby precipitate out calcium carbonate and other alkaline substances when they hit the cold sea water.
 These then build up on the pile of rock already started and soon “reverse stalactites” are produced by the carbonate left behind by the thermally rising water.
 Iron in the olivine is oxidized, leading to production of reducing gases hydrogen, methane and hydrogen sulfide.[ref]“The Lost City 2005 expedition”, NOAA, http://oceanexplorer.noaa.gov/explorations/05lostcity/background/serp/serpentinization.html.[/ref] These gases in turn are a source of energy.
 So the rising “chimneys”, which may reach many meters in height, are associated with a source of energy, gases like those in the “primordial soup” and small cell-sized alveoli or compartments.
 Such an environment may well be suited to abiotic hydrocarbon production.[ref]https://www.researchgate.net/profile/Marvin_Lilley/publication/5613067_Abiogenic_hydrocarbon_production_at_lost_city_hydrothermal_field/links/0c960520e90a17f539000000.pdf[/ref] The compartments contain and protect their contents as well as ensuring their concentration, making excellent conditions for the production of inorganic precursors to organic life.
 From these, prokaryotes and archea could have evolved independently around 3.8 Gya and eukaryotes later, around 2 Gya.

-The third hypothesis is more recent.[ref]Van Kranendonk, Martin J., Deamer, David, and Djokic, Tara, “Life springs”, Scientific American, August 2017, 22.[/ref] It posits the combination of simple molecular building blocks, perhaps from space, using thermal energy from volcanic pools, like those at Yellowstone or in Iceland.
+The volcanic pool hypothesis is more recent.[ref]Van Kranendonk, Martin J., Deamer, David, and Djokic, Tara, “Life springs”, Scientific American, August 2017, 22.[/ref] It posits the combination of simple molecular building blocks, perhaps from space, using thermal energy from volcanic pools, like those at Yellowstone or in Iceland.
 As external conditions change, they could evolve in a Darwinian manner as they survive through wet, dry and moist cycles in land-based hot springs.
 Such organisms have been called progenotes.[ref]There is some disagreement as to whether progenote simply means LUCA (last universal common ancestor).
 Others, more specifically, call it ‘”a theoretical construct, an entity that, by definition, has a rudimentary, imprecise linkage between its genotype and phenotype (Woese, 1987)”—a creature still experiencing progressive Darwinian evolution, in other words.’
 From https://www.ncbi.nlm.nih.gov/books/NBK232215/.[/ref]

 Some of these bacteria mixed with sand to make microbial mats.
 As the sandy mixture became muddy, the cyanobacteria migrated upwards and the process repeated, resulting in lumpy layers of colonies called stromatolites.
 Stromatolites thrived over the period from about 3.5 Gya to 0.5 Gya, but are still found in a few places such as Shark Bay, Australia, or the Pacific Coast of Baja California.
 They survive only in especially salty water (twice the sea’s normal saltiness) or in places with especially strong currents, as both conditions limit predators such as snails which otherwise would devour them.